What is the limitation of the IPv4 protocol?

 During the early days of the internet, this limitation wasn’t immediately apparent.
 Addresses were allocated generously, without foreseeing the explosive growth of connected devices.
 But as technology and accessibility surged forward, this address space began to show signs of strain.

-While the address space problem is a significant one, it’s not the only limitation of IPv4.
+While the limitation of the IPv4 address space is a significant one, it’s not the only limitation of IPv4.
 The design of IPv4 is over three decades old, and it doesn’t inherently support some of the more modern needs:

 2. Configuration: IPv4 often requires manual or DHCP-based address configuration, which can be cumbersome for large networks.
 This might not seem like a big deal, but when dealing with vast networks, automated and scalable systems become essential.